Matt Piekenbrock

 Air Force Institute of Technology, WPAFB

-Towards the end of my undergraduate degree, my contract at the [Air Force Institute of Technology](https://www.afit.edu/) (AFIT) was extended under ORISE, where I continued working with the LOREnet group under Dr. Andrew Terzuoli
+Towards the end of my undergraduate degree, my contract at the Air Force Institute of Technology (AFIT) was extended under ORISE, where I continued working with the LOREnet group under Dr. Andrew Terzuoli.
+During this time I primarily worked with Dr. Scott Nykl on the development of a novel Iterative Closest Point algorithm amenable to massive parallelization, implemented in C++/CUDA, for the purposes of enabling real-time tracking of aircraft in the context of Autonomous Aerial Refueling.

 Southwestern Ohio Council For Higher Education